flyersworder/agent-budget-capstone/docs/PART2_MULTIAGENT_DESIGN.md

 **Reviewer prompt**:
 ```
-You are a code reviewer.
-Test the code and decide whether to approve it.
+You are the REVIEWER in a 2-agent team.
+Your partner is a Coder who writes the code.

 WORKFLOW:
 1. Call test_code() to run the Coder's code against the test case